busathlab/mdlab/docs/namd_lab1.md

 For this portion of the lab, you will also need to open and adjust "namdrestraints/namd.restraintsetup_production.col" to create a center-of-mass restraint between the protein backbone and the coordinate origin with a force constant of 1.0 and width of 0.

-Finally, adjust the final command in "bash.production_namd.sh".
-Use the submission script for the equilibration phase for reference.
+Finally, as you did for the CHARMM submission script, either create a new "bash.production_namd.sh" file or adjust the "bash.eq_namd.sh" file to perform the production dynamics.
 Keep the SBATCH paramters the same as the CHARMM production script.
-When you are satisfied, execute `sbatch bash.production_namd.sh`.
+When you are satisfied, execute `sbatch` on the file you modified or created.

 Check on the status of the jobs with `watch squeue -u [username]`.
 Once they have completed, answer the following questions: